-The school has a strong sports programme that focuses on basketball, football, tee-ball, athletics, gymnastics and swimming; there also teams for adventure sports including sailing, climbing and bouldering.
-From foundation through to graduation, students take part in annual swimming galas, sports days, inter-class tournaments, an aquathlon run and swim challenge, and record breakers where students compete in running, jumping and throwing events.
+The school has a strong sports programme that focuses on basketball, football, tee-ball, athletics, gymnastics, and swimming; there are also teams for adventure sports, including sailing, climbing, and bouldering.
+From foundation through to graduation, students take part in annual swimming galas, sports days, inter-class tournaments, an aquathlon run and swim challenge, and record breakers where students compete in running, jumping, and throwing events.

 Beyond the classroom

 International schools are renowned for taking learning beyond the formal classroom, and Patana is no different.
 One-week residential camps are held every November across Thailand for each year group (from Year 3), and there is a varied programme of field trips and educational visits to places of interest around Bangkok.
 Popular events on the academic calendar include themed learning expos, international day, and the first-ever TEDxYouth Event in South East Asia, TEDxBangkokPatanaSchool.

 The school runs more than 400 different ECAs, ranging from ballet and Mandarin to the environmental club and horse riding.
 At secondary level, students are given the opportunity to take part in the International Award (known in the UK as the Duke of Edinburgh’s Award) and the Model United Nations.

 The academic year runs from August to June.

 For parents interested in transport services, Patana operates its own school bus service; it also offers students a Patana card that can be loaded with credit to be used in the canteen, snack bars, and noodle bar.
 All meals served in the canteens are cooked in-house.

 PHSE, soft skills and community service